AliBaghizadeh/SEM-contrast-enhancement/README.md

 streamlit run app/streamlit_app.py
 ```

-The app lets users pick a preset, load one of the bundled examples (lines vs.
+The app lets users pick a preset, load one of the sample images (either the
+bundled PNGs under `examples/` or the synthetic fallbacks shipped inside the app
-boundaries), or upload their own image.
+for Spaces), or upload their own image.
 Results can be downloaded as `.npy`
 arrays for downstream SAM/MatSAM workflows, which have not been described here.

 ---